trambakbanerjee/CASP_paper/Readme.md

 =======
 [1.]
 Improved Shrinkage Prediction under a Spiked Covariance Structure
 Banerjee, T., Mukherjee, G. and Paul, D.

 [2.]
 Baik, J. and J. W. Silverstein (2006).
 Eigenvalues of large sample covariance matrices of spiked population models.
 Journal of Multivariate Analysis 97(6), 1382–1408.

+[3.]
+Onatski, A. (2012).
+Asymptotics of the principal components estimator of large factor models with weakly influential factors.
+Journal of Econometrics 168(2), 244–258.

+[4.]
+Paul, D. (2007).
+Asymptotics of sample eigenstructure for a large dimensional spiked covariance model.
+Statistica Sinica, 1617–1642.